Leptospira spp.

 MICROBIOLOGY

-• Leptospira is one of the spirochetes [Fig 1] pathogenic for humans (other examples, Borrelia burgdorferi causing Lyme disease, relapsing fever Borreliae, and Treponemes e.g., Treponema pallidum [syphilis]).
+• Leptospira is one of the spirochetes [Fig 1] pathogenic for humans (other examples are Borrelia burgdorferi, which causes Lyme disease, relapsing fever Borreliae, and Treponemes, e.g., Treponema pallidum [syphilis]).

 • Organisms don’t replicate in the environment but may survive in standing water or contaminated soils.

-• Multiple species described (66) and may also be classified by serovars (>300) both pathogenic and non-pathogenic for humans.
-Further divisions into subclades, for human pathogens
+• Leptospira is a member of Leptospiraceae and is divided into 20 species based on DNA hybridization.
+Previously, multiple species were described (66) and may also be classified by serovars (>300).
+Leptospira spp are pathogenic and non-pathogenic for humans.
+Further divisions into subclades for human pathogens

-• Zoonotic disease, transmitted by domestic animals (dogs, cattle, pigs, and more) and rodents (rats, mice).
+• Leptospirosis is a zoonotic disease transmitted by wild and domestic animals (dogs, cattle, pigs, and more) and rodents (rats and mice).

-• Difficult to culture in the laboratory, fastidious.
+• Challenging to culture in the laboratory, fastidious.

-• Aerobic, but CO2 needed; aeration appears to help growth.
+• Aerobic, but CO2 is needed; aeration appears to help growth.

 There's more to see -- the rest of this topic is available only to subscribers.